Future of Friendship

 ZineZone Corporation and then iCast Corporation, was named one of the "Top 25" by Streaming Media magazine and one of the "Top 100 Media Executives" by The Hollywood Reporter.

-The author of five books, Margaret's third book, Willful Blindness : Why We Ignore the Obvious at our Peril was a finalist for the Financial Times Best Business Book Award 2011, and the book was named one of the most important business books of the last decade.
+The author of five books, Margaret's third book, Willful Blindness : Why We Ignore the Obvious at our Peril was named one of the most important business books of the decade by the Financial Times.
 In 2015, she was awarded the Transmission Prize for A Bigger Prize: Why Competition isn't Everything and How We Do Better, described as "meticulously researched... engagingly written... universally relevant and hard to fault."
-Her TED talks have been seen by over four million people and in 2015 TED published Beyond Measure: The Big Impact of Small Changes.
-Through Merryck & Co., she advises CEOs and senior executives of major global organizations and is Lead Faculty for the Forward Institute's Responsible Leadership Programme.
-She holds an honorary doctorate from the University of Bath and continues to write for the Huffington Post and the Financial Times.
+Her TED talks have been seen by over seven million people and in 2015 TED published Beyond Measure: The Big Impact of Small Changes.
+She is Lead Faculty for the Forward Institute's Responsible Leadership Programme and, through Merryck & Co., mentors CEOs and senior executives of major global organisations.
+She holds an honorary doctorate from the University of Bath and continues to write for the Financial Times, the New York Observer and the Huffington Post.

 Colleagues.
 Co-workers.
 Team members.
 Peers.
 We work with other people.
 We may share something – the same discipline, geography, interests, ambitions, needs – but the people surrounding us are not of our choosing.

 So are they, could they be, friends?